Will ESSA Fail to close the Achievement Gaps?

-An article published last week by EdWeek suggests that the Every Child Succeeds Act (ESSA), signed into law more than three years ago, hasn’t achieved much, particularly with respect to closing the achievement gaps.
+An article in EdWeek suggests that the Every Child Succeeds Act (ESSA), signed into law more than three years ago, hasn’t achieved much, particularly with respect to closing the achievement gaps.
 Gaps persist for economically disadvantaged students, English Language Learners and students with disabilities.

 Some states have ambitious goals to impact this perennial problem, but state seem to be telling a less encouraging story.
 A report by HCM Strategists could only find 17 states with enough information on their websites to evaluate the infrastructure they have created to support the implementation of ESSA.
 Data on actual impact on the achievement gap is even harder to find, and what can be found is not comforting.
 In North Carolina, for example, a quarter of the schools that received an A for their overall performance, received an F for at least one student subgroup.
 When it came to the B schools, the vast majority received Ds or Fs for those groups.